jaxon-php/jaxon-website/pages/03.docs/02.requests/04.pagination/docs.en.md

 Its first 3 parameters indicate the pagination options.
 Its fourth parameter indicates the method (with the name of the class) to call, and the following are the request parameters.

-The position of the page number is indicated by the `Jaxon\Request\Factory::page()` function.
+The position of the page number is indicated by the `rq()->page()` function.
 If it is not present in the call, it will be automatically added to the end of the parameter list.

 ```php
 $pagination = rq()->paginate(25, 10, 1, 'MyClass.showPage', rq()->select('colorselect'), rq()->page());